AJ8GH/birthday-app/README.md

 `cd birthday-app`

-install dependencies
+Install dependencies

 `bundle install`

-run the app using shotgun
+Run the app using shotgun

 `shotgun config.ru`

-go to the localhost address in your browser
+Go to the localhost address in your browser

 http://localhost/9393/